alexandrebarachant/muse-lsl/README.md

 ## Hardware Setup

 We tested different hardware setups for multiple streams.
-The most reliable setup, which allowed streaming of all datastreams from two muses was the following:
+The most reliable setup, which allowed streaming of all data-streams from two muses was the following:

 - Two Muses
 - Two Laptops (We used a Macbook with `BLED112 dongle` and a linux machine with integrated bluetooth.)
-- Wireless (or wired) network with peer to peer traffic allowed (HPI network might not work, we made a hotspot using an anrdoid phone)
+- Wireless (or wired) network with peer to peer traffic allowed (HPI network might not work, we made a hotspot using an android phone)

 One of the laptops acts as a *stream source*, while the other *records* its own stream and the stream from the stream source, which is sent over the network.